 An experienced credit card debt lawyer can help you get rid of massive credit card debt faster, since they understand the how to negotiate with credit card companies.
 Oftentimes, credit card companies turn their debt collections over to law firms who handle multiple credit card company collections.
 Having a credit card debt attorney on your side who has substantial relationships with these firms can make an immense difference in eliminating credit card debt.

-While our have office is in San Diego, we help individuals and small business owners throughout the State of California.
+While our have office is in San Diego, we help individuals and small business owners throughout the State of California and Texas.
 Give us a call at 844-729-4866 and we can arrange for an experienced credit card debt lawyer to look at your particular situation and map out the best route to get you out of debt.

 Jonathan B. Haskett is a debt attorney serving clients in California and focuses exclusively in debt relief.
 He is licensed to practice in California.
 Mr. Haskett owns and operates The Debt Settlement Lawyer in San Diego, and helps people with debt problems all over the country, if possible.
 For more information, please contact attorney Jonathan Haskett at 844-729-4866, or firstname.lastname@example.org. or use our online contact form.